Dear Stakeholders,

 NOMINATION AND REMUNERATION POLICY

-The Bank pursuant to the provisions of Section 178(3) of the Companies Act, 2013, Regulation 19 of SEBI Listing Regulations and RBI Requirements has formulated and adopted a Nomination and Remuneration Policy on directors appointment and remuneration and the criteria for determining qualification, positive attributes and independence of directors, which is available on the website of the Bank at www.uiiivansfb.in/corporate- governance-policies.
+The Bank pursuant to the provisions of Section 178(3) of the Companies Act, 2013, Regulation 19 of SEBI Listing Regulations and RBI Requirements has formulated and adopted a Nomination and Remuneration Policy on directors appointment and remuneration and the criteria for determining qualification, positive attributes and independence of directors, which is available on the website of the Bank at www.uiiivansfb.in/corporate-governance-policies.

 RISK MANAGEMENT

 The RMC fulfils its roles and duties through various management level risk committees.
 Risk-specific management level committees have also been constituted such as the Credit Risk Management Committee (CRMC), Operational Risk Management Committee (ORMC), Asset Liability and Market Risk Committee (ALCO), Enterprise Risk Management Committee (ERMC), Information Security Committee and Business Continuity Management Committee.
-These committees are entrusted with the task to identify, measure, mitigate and monitor various risks on a day to day basis.
-There is also a National Controls and Compliance Committee (NCCC) comprising of control function heads which meets at monthly intervals to deliberate on common risks identified across the Bank.
-The frequency, members and the quorum required for these management level committees are furnished in the respective risk policies and the charter.
-These committees meet at regular intervals to assess and monitor the levels of risk pertaining to market, credit and operations.
-In the last FY, the number of meetings, both at Board committee level and at Management level, far exceeded the required minimum, to review and address issues and risks that emerged in a changing environment.
+These committees are entrusted with the task to identify, measure, mitigate and monitor various risks on a day-to-day basis.
+There is also a National Controls and Compliance Committee (NCCC) comprising of control function heads which meets at regular intervals to deliberate on common risks identified across the Bank.

 The Bank has identified the following risks as Pillar I risks, in line with the RBI NCAF guidelines:

-• Credit Risk
+Credit Risk

-• Operational Risk
+Operational Risk

-• Market Risk
+Market Risk

 In addition to the above-mentioned Pillar-I risks, the Bank also monitors the following second order or derived risks (Pillar II Risks) using specialised methodologies.
 The Bank has onboarded specialised personnel for monitoring the same and a comprehensive analysis is undertaken under its Internal Capital Adequacy and Assessment Process (ICAAP).

-• Liquidity Risk
+Liquidity Risk

-• Interest Rate Risk in Banking Book
+Interest Rate Risk in Banking Book

-• Concentration Risk
+Concentration Risk

-• Outsourcing Risk
+Outsourcing Risk

-• Strategic Risk
+Strategic Risk

-• Reputational Risk
+Reputational Risk

-• Underestimation of credit risk
+Underestimation of credit risk

-• Compliance risk
+Compliance risk

-• People Risk
+People Risk

-• IT and Information Security risks
+IT and Information Security risks

-• Emerging Risks such as Climate Risk, ESG risk, Model risk and Fintech risks.
+Emerging Risks such as Climate Risk, ESG risk, Model risk and Fintech risks.

 Further, the Board reviews the Risk Management Framework of the Bank and verifies adherence to various risk parameters and compliances at least at quarterly intervals or more frequently if the situation so warrants.
-The RMC provides a recommendation to approve risk- related policies, including the quarterly/half-yearly/annual review reports of major risks.
+The RMC provides a recommendation to approve risk-related policies, including the quarterly/half-yearly/annual review reports of major risks.

 From a governance perspective, the Bank has in place an effective risk management policy(s) which is duly approved by the Board, that highlights the functions, implementation and role of the Risk Management Committee of the Board and the Board of Directors.
-The Chief Risk Officer of the Bank is the highest ranking person overseeing the Risk Management function of the Bank and reports to the MD & CEO with direct dotted line reporting to the Risk Management Committee of the Board.

 In compliance to the Pillar-III requirements, the Bank has in place a Board approved policy on Disclosures that addresses its approach for determining what disclosures it will make and the internal controls over the disclosure process.

-WHISTLE BLOWER POLICY/VIGIL MECHANISM
+WHISTLE BLOWER POLICY / VIGIL MECHANISM

-The Banks Whistle Blower Policy allows employees, directors, other stakeholders of the Bank such as customers, NGOs, the Group (if any), Joint Ventures (if any), Suppliers, Contractors, NGOs and members of the public to report matters such as genuine grievances, corruption, fraud, misconduct, and instances of leakage of unpublished price sensitive information, misappropriation of assets and non-compliance of code of conduct of the Bank or any other unethical practices.
+The Banks Whistle Blower Policy allows employees, directors, other stakeholders of the Bank such as customers, NGOs, the Group (if any), Joint Ventures (if any), Suppliers, Contractors, NGOs and members of the public to report matters such as genuine grievances, corruption, fraud, misconduct, and instances of leakage of unpublished price sensitive information, misappropriation of assets and non-compliance of code of conduct of the Bank or any other unethical practises.

 Utmost protection has been accorded to the whistle blowers and their identities are kept confidential.